 United Arab Emirates Islamic Clothing / Muslim Clothing

 UAE's Clothing follows the traditional Islamic Clothing and Muslim Clothing attire worn in other Arab countries that includes the abaya, jilbab, hijab, etc.

 The most popular national sports are falconry, camel racing and soccer.

 United Arab Emirates National Social Life

 Though there are disparities in the standard of life, poverty is hardly found in UAE.
 Within a short span of around fifty years, the towns and cities of the country have equipped themselves with all modern facilities comparable with the best of any advanced nation.
 Though the religion of Islam and the heritage of traditional society form the basis of a stable and conservative social structure, one sees a predominantly tolerant and cosmopolitan atmosphere in UAE.
-This fact is attested by the religious freedom given to the expatriates and the social freedom given to young women of the country to expose themselves to the advancements of education and science.Liquid error: Could not find asset snippets/relatedblogs.liquid
+This fact is attested by the religious freedom given to the expatriates and the social freedom given to young women of the country to expose themselves to the advancements of education and science.Liquid error (templates/article line 27): Could not find asset snippets/relatedblogs.liquid